 - 1. Download entire proposal from Connect NCDOT website.
 Download the electronic submittal file from the approved electronic bidding provider website. - 2.
-If the Interested Parties List provision SP01 G02 is part of the proposal prior to submitting a bid on a project, the bidder shall sign up on the Interested Parties List in conformance with Interested Parties List provision SP01 G02. - 3.
+Prior to submitting a bid on a project, the bidder shall sign up on the Interested Parties List in conformance with Interested Parties List provision SP01 G02. - 3.
 Prepare and submit the electronic submittal file using the approved electronic bidding provider software. - 4.
 Electronic bidding software necessary for electronic bid preparation may be downloaded from the Connect NCDOT website at: https://connect.ncdot.gov/letting/Pages/Electronic-Bidding.aspx or from the approved electronic bidding provider website. - 5.
-Questions should be emailed to Michael Biedell, PE at mbiedell@ncdot.gov 7 calendar days prior to the bid opening.
+Questions should be emailed 7 calendar days prior to the bid opening to Neil Butler at jnbutler@ncdot.gov.
 Contact with any other NCDOT personnel concerning this project is strictly prohibited, unless otherwise noted, and may result in bids being considered non-responsive.